fmodica/voiceleading/README.md

 The algorithm then finds all guitar chord fingerings for A7 which lead back to the starting Dmin chord with good voice leading.

 ## Example Results
-After passing some config options which limit the results to a certain fret range, max voice leading "jump" allowed, etc., here is a sample of some of the A7 (target) chord fingerings found:
+Here is a sample of some of the A7 chord fingerings found:

 A7 Voicing 1 (with multiple fingerings)